OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 ## Best practices

--  Consider adding multiple arguments to a function rather than create multiple functions with the same or similar names.
+- Consider adding multiple arguments to a function rather than creating multiple functions with the same or similar names.
 - Function names should indicate the action of the function, such as `=GETZIPCODE` instead of `ZIPCODE`.
 - Avoid ambiguous abbreviations in function names.
 Clarity is more important than brevity.
 Choose a name like `=INCREASETIME` rather than `=INC`.
 - Consistently use the same verbs for functions which perform similar actions.
 For example, use `=DELETEZIPCODE` and `=DELETEADDRESS`, rather than `=DELETEZIPCODE` and `=REMOVEADDRESS`.